Allan Porter

-Allan Porter (April 29, 1934 – October 2, 2022) was an American-Swiss photographer, journalist, editor, designer, and art director best known for his role as editor of Camera magazine.
+Allan Porter (April 29, 1934 – October 5, 2022) was an American Swiss photographer, journalist, editor, designer, and art director best known for his role as editor of Camera.
 His eye for talent helped launch the career of many now-renowned photographers, namely Josef Koudelka, Stephen Shore, and Sarah Moon amongst many others.

 Early life and education

 Allan Porter was the elder of three brothers born to parents of Russian-Jewish ancestry living in Philadelphia.
 After attending Stokely Elementary School then Blaine Junior High School, Porter's father wanted him to prepare for a business education, but one of his earliest hobbies, collecting 19th-century circus posters, already showed a propensity for art and graphic design.